kontent-ai/model-generator-js/README.md

 - `taxonomyTypeFileResolver`- Name resolver for taxonomy filenames.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `contentTypeResolver`- Name resolver for content type names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `taxonomyTypeResolver`- Name resolver for taxonomy type names.
 Available options are: `camelCase`, `pascalCase`, `snakeCase`
 - `sdkType`- Type of sdk for which models are generated.
-Available options are: `delivery`, `management`
+Available options are: `delivery`

 ## Example models